srvdneat/neatvdr/problem-framing.md

 - **Reactive processes:** Inefficient handling of compliance, client onboarding, and billing
 - **Scalability blockers:** Non-standardized operations, reliance on tribal knowledge, and over-dependence on key individuals

+*[Visualization: Large number graphic "$38.6 Billion" with caption "Lost Annually by Australian SMEs to Friction"]*

 SrvdNeat quantifies this with a proprietary Friction Index, benchmarked across six dimensions.
 Most SMEs score 3.2/5 or higher, indicating a critical state for AI deployment without foundational operational changes.

 ## Operational Friction: The Root Cause of AI Failure